“This is unreal.”

-Everybody that’s visited a National Park can probably pick up a favorite.
+Most people have a favorite National Park.
 Theodore Roosevelt National Park in my adopted home state of North Dakota is mine.

 It’s not just that it’s the closest park to my house.
 (Although that helps.)
 It’s also because Theodore Roosevelt National Park is one of the least crowded National Parks in the country.
 This is a place where you’ll see as many (or more) bison than humans.